Updated May 23, 2023

 Once you have filled out the forms, you will want to copy the generated URL they built for the next step.
 It will look something like this:

-Once you have signed in and are inside the Google My Business interface and have selected the listing you want to track, click on “Info” from the navigation.
+Once you have signed in and are inside the Google Business Profile locations interface and have selected the listing you want to track, click on “Edit Profile” from the menu.

 In the information section, you will see an area where your website link currently is.
 Edit the URL and replace it with the new, generated URL you copied in the previous step, then click apply:

-You will want to repeat these steps across your other locations you manage in Google My Business while changing out the highlighted “location” in the URL you generate.
+You will want to repeat these steps across the other locations you manage while changing out the highlighted “location” in the URL you generate.

 Lastly, Check Your Data in a Few Days